ropensci/concstats/paper/paper.md

 # Examples

-First of all, make sure you have the `concstats` package installed from CRAN or the latest development version from Github.
+First of all, make sure you have the `concstats` package installed from CRAN or the latest development version from GitHub.

 Let us get a quick overview of a given market situation.